Brace yourself for a wave of biotech layoffs

 Varshney’s company VeriSIM Life is focused on disrupting the high cost of drug development by replacing laborious physical experimentation with AI-driven computer-based experimentation, making it faster and less expensive, which could be significant in mitigating an economic crisis.

-While the irony of making use of AI to battle job losses exists, as nearly 4,000 job losses last month have been linked to the technology, Varshney’s point on AI making the hunt for drugs cheaper, thereby preserving capital – a concern for many biotechs – could be valid.
+While the irony of making use of AI to battle job losses exists, as nearly 4,000 workers have lost their jobs to the technology since last May, Varshney’s point on AI making the hunt for drugs cheaper, thereby preserving capital – a concern for many biotechs – could be valid.

 "*" indicates required fields